- Marquette, Jacques

 The UCA Jesuits had been vocal advocates of social change in El Salvador.
 For this reason, the Salvadoran military considered the priests to be "intellectual godfathers" of the FMLN guerilla movement and therefore a threat to the government.

-In addition, the priests were accused by the Salvadoran military of being communists, supporting the FMLN movement, and hiding weapons at the University.
+In addition, the priests were accused by the Salvadoran military of being Communists, supporting the FMLN movement, and hiding weapons at the University.
 None of these accusations were ever substantiated.

 In 2009, the U.S. House of Representatives passed House Resolution 761, "Remembering and commemorating the lives and work of [the Jesuit Fathers, their housekeeper and her daughter] on the occasion of the 20th anniversary of their deaths at the University of Central America José Simeón Cañas in San Salvador, El Salvador."
 The resolution was sponsored by Rep. James McGovern (D) of Massachusetts.

-Foundress of the Sisters of Mercy
+Founder of the Sisters of Mercy

 On September 24, 1827, Catherine McAuley, foundress of the Sisters of Mercy, first opened the doors of her home to the public on Baggot Street in Dublin, Ireland.
-By coincidence or act of providence, September 24th, is also the feast of Our Lady of Mercy, who would lend both her identity and spirit to the building and its works, when it was named the 'House of Mercy.'
+By coincidence or act of providence, September 24th is also the feast of Our Lady of Mercy, who would lend both her identity and spirit to the building and its works, when it was named the "House of Mercy."